-

 - Black’s rook was still pinned against his king, so it still wasn’t going anywhere;

-- Black’s pawn on ‘f7’ was unguarded by any other black piece.
-(It wasn’t guarded by the black rook:THAT’S still pinned against the king by white’s bishop!)
+- Black’s pawn on ‘f7’ wasn’t guarded by any other black piece.
+It wasn’t guarded by the black rook, which is still pinned against the king by white’s bishop!
 It was sitting there free to grab, which white did.
-Black is said to have ‘hung’ or ‘dropped’ the pawn;

-Most importantly though, by playing ‘Rxf7’, White now has TWO pieces attacking the rook.
-(Black can’t take the white rook with HIS rook; its stillpinned.)
+Most importantly, though, by playing ‘Rxf7’, White now has TWO pieces attacking the rook.
 Yes, white could have just taken the black rook with his bishop, at which point black would have played ‘Kxe7’.
 White would have had black’s 5-point rook, and black would have had white’s 3-point bishop.
 It would have been a good deal for white.
 (We call that ‘winning the exchange’.)

 But this is a better deal!
 Regardless of what black does now, white is going to play ‘rook takes rook’ the next move, and black WILL NOT BE ABLE TO RECAPTURE with his king because the rook will be protected by the white bishop, and that would be moving into check!
 Black just has to sit there and watch his rook disappear and there’s nothing he can do about it.
 White has ‘won’ black’s rook (plus a couple of pawns to boot!) and it hasn’t cost white one bit of material.